-This is the second part in a five part series focused on giving buyers more information in one of the biggest decisions of their life.
-Learn about the real estate professionals involved in your purchase in Part 1.
+This is the second part of a five-part series focused on giving buyers more information on one of the biggest decisions of their life.
+Learn about the real estate professionals involved in your purchase in Part One.

 Protecting your biggest investment with insurance